What Is an SEO Audit?

-If your site violates Google’s Webmaster Quality Guidelines, it may receive a manual action from Google.
+If your site violates Google’s spam policies, it may receive a manual action from Google.

-This used to be referred to as a manual penalty.
-It means that your site’s rankings will drop and that you won't be able to rank as highly as you previously were until Google revokes the action.
-This action can either be at page level or sitewide.
+A manual action means that your site’s rankings will drop until Google revokes the action.
+This can either be at the page level or sitewide.

 Click it, and you’ll land on a page where you’ll see the status.

 Hopefully, you see a green tick that shows that no issues are detected.

 If there’s a manual action against your website, you need to fix the issues and make a reconsideration request.
 Check Google’s Manual Actions guide for more details.